SuperFluffyGame/minesweeper/README.md

 # Minesweeper in Svelte

 A simple minesweeper game in Svelte, not much to it.
+Multiple save games.
-Choose board size and play.
-Allows 1 save game currently.
-Right click a cell to flag it.
+Right click a cell to flag it, hold on mobile.